joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/asynchronous-decoding-of-bitmap-images.md

 event is dispatched.</p>
 <p>Ideal for larger images (greater than 10 MP).
 When you are developing
-AIR-based mobile applications with page transitions, use this bitmap loading policy to improve your application’s perceived performance.</p></td>
+AIR-based mobile applications with page transitions, use this bitmap loading policy to improve your application's perceived performance.</p></td>
 </tr>
 </tbody>